 Cash

-Depending on the scope of the project and your budget, you may decide to dip into your savings account or withdraw money from your emergency fund, if you have one.
+Depending on the scope of the project and your budget, you may decide to dip into your savings account or withdraw money from your emergency fund, if you have one, to cover the cost of rewiring a home.

 As you create a budget and weigh your financing options, look for opportunities to save money.
 Research how much rewiring a house costs in your area, and include a cushion in your budget for unexpected expenses.
 If you’re not planning to tackle the job yourself, gather quotes from reputable licensed electricians in your area and see which one can offer you the best deal.